OpenCTI-Platform/opencti/docs/docs/administration/protect-sensitive-configuration.md

 ## Configuration

 The configuration is done in the application configuration file.
-By default (in ``default.json``), ``platform_protected_sensitive_config`` is disabled.
+By default (in ``default.json``), ``platform_protected_sensitive_config`` is enabled.

-Once the protection is enabled, it is possible to activate it around specific areas in the platform, as listed previously.
+It is possible to activate it around specific areas in the platform, as listed previously.
 It is also possible to choose which `Roles`, `Groups`  or `Marking definitions` will be protected.

 By default, built-in `Groups` , `Roles` and `Markings` are protected:
 - Roles ``default``, ``administrator`` and ``connector``